Large chamber at Chittenden Locks in Ballard closes for upgrades

 "We were able to meet our scheduled re-opening date with our first closure in the fall, and we're extremely confident we'll be back in operation by no later than April 4," said Locks Operations Manager Jon Hofstra.

-The next extended closure schedule is October 12 through December 3, 2020.
+The next extended closure scheduled is October 12 through December 3, 2020.

 The U.S. Army Corps of Engineers owns and operates the Chittenden Locks.